 A warning about renting your modem, though: It can cost you.
 While tacking on an extra $8 to $10 to your bill each month may not seem like much, those costs add up over time.
 A Comcast customer would pay $120 a year renting a cable modem from that ISP, for example; buy your own modem, and it's paid for itself after seven or eight months.

 If you plan to keep the same internet service for more than a year, you're much better off buying your own modem, which will run you from $50 to $100 if you're looking for a cable modem.
 All you need to do is check with your ISP to make sure that the model you want to buy works with that provider's service.
-If you get cable internet, check out our recommendations for the best cable modem available.
+If you get cable internet, check out our recommendations for the best cable modems you can buy right now.

 Routers: Taking the web wireless